10 Things I Hate About Bike Touring

 A long tunnel in China, but this was very wide and well lit

-There were quite a few moments during our trips when we felt in danger, but we never had such a feeling of imminent death like when we cycled through some long dark and winding tunnels in Japan, and a few other countries too.
+There were quite a few moments during our trips when we felt in danger, but we never had such a feeling of imminent death as when we cycled through some long dark, and winding tunnels in Japan, and a few other countries too.

 Even with bike lights, these tunnels were very dangerous, we know drivers do not expect bulky bikes, and the tunnels were so narrow that it basically meant cars, and the evil tourist buses, almost touched us when passing by.